ellennickles/code-your-way-s23/week5/README.md

 ## Assignment

-Don't worry if you have worked with algebra and trigonometry in a long time!
+Don't worry if you haven't worked with algebra and trigonometry in a long time!
 Just tinker and have fun with the equations in the code examples.
 This week is more about getting used to implementing version control with Git using a command line interface.